expo/expo/docs/pages/versions/v33.0.0/sdk/in-app-purchases.md

 title: InAppPurchases
 ---

 An API to accept payments for in-app products.
-Internally, this relies on the [Google Play Billing](https://developer.android.com/google/play/billing/billing_library_overview) library on Android and the [Storekit](https://developer.apple.com/documentation/storekit?language=objc) framework on iOS.
+Internally this relies on the [Google Play Billing](https://developer.android.com/google/play/billing/billing_library_overview) library on Android and the [Storekit](https://developer.apple.com/documentation/storekit?language=objc) framework on iOS.

 ## Installation